 Here are some online safety measures to implement when it comes to online dating:

 - Video chat before meeting up in person.
 Although some dating apps and websites verify users, video chat can be a good way to meet initially and make sure that a person is who they say they are.
+Also, you need to check the website before using it.
+Find a list of good websites here.

 - Keep information about the places you frequent private.
 It’s common advice to keep your specific workplace location to yourself, but consider keeping other places that you frequent, such as a specific gym location or coffee shop location that you go to on a regular basis, private.
 It can be easy to let this kind of thing slip into a conversation, but it can get dangerous quickly if the information is in the wrong hands.